indico/indico/docs/source/config/settings.rst

 .. data:: SMTP_CERTFILE

-    If provided, this certificate will be used for SMTP authentication.
+    If provided, this certificate file will be used for certificate-based SMTP authentication.

     Default: ``None``

 .. data:: SMTP_KEYFILE

-    If provided, this private key will be used for client certificate SMTP authentication.
+    If provided, this private key file will be used for certificate-based SMTP authentication.

     Default: ``None``